citp/privacy-policy-historical/t/ty/typ/typef.com.md

 Contact.
 If you have any questions about privacy on the Site please contact us at: legal@demandmedia.com.
 To send us a legal notice, mail it by certified mail (return receipt requested) to: Demand Media, Legal Department, 5808 Lake Washington Blvd, Suite 300, Kirkland, WA 98033.
 When we need to contact you, including when we give a legal notice, we may do so to an email address that we have on file for you.

-Demand Media and typeF are registered trademarks of Demand Media, Inc. in the United States and other countries.
+Demand Media, typeF and the typeF logo are trademarks and/or registered trademarks of Demand Media, Inc in the United States and/or other countries.

 Copyright © 2011.
 Demand Media, Inc.